||The museum of Tovste is located at Ukrainska

 rapidly grew in importance.
 As 150 exhibits were collected,

-he decided to allocate two classrooms in a small, separate
+he decided to allocate two classrooms in a separate building,

-building, for their display.
-It was in this small house
+for their display.
+It was in that small house that Tovste’s

-that Tovste’s museum was opened, under the direction
+museum was initially opened, under the direction of Yaroslav

-of Jaroslav Pawlyk, then in his 30s.
-Mr. Pawlyk (pictured
+Pawlyk, then in his 30s.
+Mr. Pawlyk (pictured here) went

-here) went on to devote his life’s work to the maintenance
+on to devote his life’s work to the development

 In 1973 it was decided to transfer the museum to a new building,